vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 - Throwing instead of Warning when configuration annotations like `@Push` or `@BodySize` are not in the `AppShell`class

 ### Components
+#### TypeScript definitions for all components
+In Vaadin 17, Vaadin components come with TypeScript definitions helping to use web components in TypeScript views.
+Depending on the IDE you use, TypeScript definitions can also give additional benefits like better code completion and auto import.

+#### New features with Vaadin Charts
+- Add new Java styling APIs
+- Support 4 new chart types (Org Chart, Timeline, X-Range, Bullet)

+#### Known issues

+Due to the [identified bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1111723) with latest Chrome(version: 84.0.4147.105), Vaadin components with popup (like ComboBox, Select, DatePicker) may cause Chrome to freeze in layouts with several nested Divs.

 {{changesSincePrevious}}